A question I get asked often is, “How many times should I be emptying my ostomy bag?”.

 I happen to agree, although I often get lazy and empty my bag when it’s more than 1/2 full.
 I don’t recommend waiting until your bag is too full because there are plenty of reasons why this could cause problems:

 - It gets heavy.
-The weight of a bull ostomy bag is unwieldy and uncomfortable.
+The weight of a full ostomy bag is unwieldy and uncomfortable.

 - It gets bulky.
 Full ostomy bags are hard to keep concealed.